Check Your ROI with Our AP Calculator

 Steps to Implement Segregation of Duties in Accounts Payable

-Implementing a Segregation of Duties framework within your accounts payable (AP) department is a proactive approach to optimizing your financial operations.
+Implementing a segregation of duties framework within your accounts payable (AP) department is a proactive approach to optimizing your financial operations.
 Not only does it safeguard your business from fraud and errors, but it also builds a foundation for greater financial transparency and compliance.
-Here’s a step-by-step guide to effectively putting a Segregation of duties framework in place.
+Here’s a step-by-step guide to effectively putting a segregation of duties framework in place.

 Step 1: Conduct a risk assessment